Verify Claim & Cited Report

 • A summary of the verdict

-Every piece of evidence is a real source saved to your Cafe's Sources column, so you can read, enrich, and cite them.
-Click any evidence item to scroll to its source card.
+Every piece of evidence is a real source saved to your Cafe's Sources rail, so you can read, enrich, and cite them.
+Click any evidence item to open it in the reading pane.

-The budget is shared across all claims if you selected multiple.
-If the budget runs out before every claim is verified, the remaining claims resolve to "Couldn't verify — budget reached."
+When you verify multiple claims at once, the token budget is allocated fairly across all selected claims — each claim receives a guaranteed minimum slice so no single claim can starve the rest.
+The last claim may use slightly more if budget remains.
+If the budget runs out before every claim gets a full pass, the remaining claims resolve to "Couldn't verify — budget reached."

 What It Costs